Mespilus germanica: Product use

 Once bletted, the fruit can be eaten raw, sometimes with sugar and cream—it has been described as being an "acquired taste"—or used to make medlar jelly.
 It is used in "medlar cheese", which is similar to lemon curd, made with the fruit pulp, eggs, and butter.

 Unripe fruits have a relatively high tannin content of about 2.6% and are therefore used for tanning.
 The tannin causes flocculation of proteins, enabling its use to reduce the turbidity of wine.
 In Saarland, Germany, a schnapps is made from the fruit of the medlar, which is refined with hawthorn.
 "Medlar tea" usually is not made from M. germanica, but from wolfberry, or goji, which is sometimes inaccurately translated as "red medlar."

 Mespilus germanica kernel oil was used for the first time to produce biodiesel, whereby linoleic acid and oleic acid with about 40% are main constituents of the extracted oil.
 The physical properties of the produced biodiesel allows an alternative for diesel fuels without any modification to the conventional engines.
 Leaves of medlar fruit were used to produce activated carbon to remove heavy metals like Ni^{2+} from aqueous solutions.

-Silver nanoparticles could be synthesized from M. germanica extract and show antibacterial, antibiofilm activities against multidrug resistance of Klebsiella pneumoniae clinical strains.
+Silver nanoparticles could be synthesised from M. germanica extract and show antibacterial, antibiofilm activities against multidrug resistance of Klebsiella pneumoniae clinical strains.

 Nutrients and phytochemicals

 In general, the medlar fruits were found to be rich in potassium, calcium, phosphorus, magnesium and iron.

 M. germanica contains various phytochemicals varying between genotypes, fruit ripeness, harvest time and storage conditions.
 The fruits are particularly rich in monoterpenes and organic acids.
-Amino acids, sugars, and organic acids affect flavor.
+Amino acids, sugars, and organic acids affect flavour.

 Due to their diuretic and astringent effects, the fruits have been used in traditional medicine.

-In 1984 and 1985, the following values were given for homogenized fruit:
+In 1984 and 1985, the following values were given for homogenised fruit: